 - One-class SVM: novelty detection and support estimation, not a generic clustering replacement [3] [20].

-Variant choice should follow the decision task contract.
-Use C-SVM or Nu-SVM for label prediction, SVR for continuous targets with tolerance bands, and one-class methods only when positive-class support estimation is the core objective.
-Mixing these objectives without explicit task framing is a common source of deployment error, especially when stakeholders expect calibrated risk outputs from margin-only models [3] [5] [7].
+Match the variant to the decision task contract.
+C-SVM or Nu-SVM for label prediction; SVR for continuous targets with tolerance bands; one-class methods only when positive-class support estimation is the core objective.
+Mixing these objectives without explicit task framing is a surprisingly common source of deployment error.
+Stakeholders who expect calibrated risk outputs from margin-only models will be disappointed, and the failure mode is silent [3] [5] [7].

 Deeper Reading of the Objective and Dual Form